wilsonmar/scala/README.md

 ## Installation
-0. Instead of download from scala-lang.org/download/
+0. PROTIP: Use Homebrew instead of download from scala-lang.org/download/

    ```
 brew install scala --with-docs